Configuring Custom Hostnames for an Event Broker Service

 • the name must be unique in the domain

-7. In the Select the endpoint to assign to hostname list, select the name of the endpoint to assign.
+7. In the Select the endpoint to assign the hostname to list, select the name of the endpoint to assign.
 The type of endpoint available is based what endpoints are configured for the event broker service.

 This step is available for event broker service deployed in Kubernetes clusters for Customer-Controlled Regions, Public Regions, and Dedicated Regions.